-Cradles to Crayons Cradles to Crayons provides children from birth through age 12 living in homeless or low-income situations with the essential items they need to thrive – at home, at school and at play.
+Cradles to Crayons provides children from birth through age 12 living in homeless or low-income situations with the essential items they need to thrive – at home, at school and at play.
 Cradles to Crayons supplies these items free of charge by engaging and connecting communities that have with communities that need.

 The Insurance Industry Charitable Foundation (IICF) helps communities and enriches lives by combining the collective strengths of the industry to provide grants, volunteer service, and leadership.
 Since its inception, it has contributed over $23.5 million in local community grants, nearly 200,000 hours of volunteer service, and the leadership of over 25,000 industry volunteers for programs dealing with education, children at risk, health and safety, disaster preparedness, and the environment.

-Knots of Love donates handmade knit and crochet hats to children, adults and veterans undergoing chemotherapy at over 550 cancer treatment centers across the United States.
+Knots of Love donates handmade knit and crochet hats to children, adults and veterans undergoing chemotherapy at over 550 cancer treatment centers across the country.
 Treatment rooms are usually cold, and baldness is associated with sickness.
 The caps are aimed to give patients warmth, dignity and a sense of style.

-The Salvation Army The Salvation Army operates 7,546 centers in communities across the United States.
+The Salvation Army operates 7,546 centers in communities across the United States.
 These include food distribution, disaster relief, rehabilitation centers, anti-human trafficking efforts, and a wealth of children’s programs.
 Its work is funded through kettle donations, corporate contributions, and the sale of goods donated to our Salvation Army Family Stores.
 Eighty-two cents of every dollar The Salvation Army spends supports its various missions across the country.